Docs / Devs / Native Auto-Voting System

 Re-enrol path:

-• If user was previously enrolled but chain state shows auto-voting disabled, execute native_re_enrol when eligibility conditions return.
+• If user was previously enrolled but chain state shows auto-voting disabled, execute native_re_enrol when eligibility conditions return — unless the user has voting_pref_opt_out set (then do not re-enable automatically).

 Pure state transition function (template)